AndreaMovilla/Quality-Assurance/Adittional documentation.md

  - For volume: voxel size in mm<sup>3</sup> for reference image and the N images

  - For activity concentration: Reference image and N images study times

  - Name of the excel file that the script will create with the results.

+The functions needed to run the scripts are in QA_functions.py.
 # Volume quantification

 The script will obtain the volume of the VOIs inside each segmentation user-created, for all segmentations and all images.
 The volume of each VOI is obtained by applying a region growing algorithm [1] with a threshold to the image voxels inside the segmentation [2-4].
 The threshold value used is the 40% of the mean of all voxels inside the segmentation with intensity higher than the 70% of the maximum intensity.
-The seed of the region growing algorithm is the voxel with highest intensity of the segmentation.
+The seed of the region growing algorithm is the voxel with the highest intensity inside the segmentation.

 ![fig3_nueva](https://user-images.githubusercontent.com/86127817/175782237-122fac9f-05b4-4d09-a734-f0553adaafff.png)